Aveglia/vAMPirus/helpmeoutsome.md

 ### Nextflow

 vAMPirus is deployed using the Nextflow pipeline manager which "enables scalable and reproducible scientific workflows using software containers.
 It allows the adaptation of pipelines written in the most common scripting languages.
 Its fluent DSL simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters."
 With vAMPirus being integrated into Nextflow it is just as easy to run vAMPirus on a HPC as it is to run locally on your personal machine.
+It also makes it very easy to "resume" analyses after altering some parameters or even adding analyses.

+For example, say we want to first run the Analyze pipeline with only ASV-related analyses:

+      nextflow run vAMPirus.nf -c vampirus.config -profile conda --Analyze --stats run --skipAminoTyping

+Once the analysis launched

 To learn more about Nextflow and to learn more how to monitor your submitted jobs from a web portal with Nextflow Tower, visit nextflow.io.